 If you are bottle-feeding

 Wear a supportive bra for comfort.
-Apply ice packs to engorged breasts to help with pain, and take ibuprofen from your medication kit.
+Apply ice packs to engorged breasts to help with pain, and take ibuprofen.
 Avoid any stimulation to the breasts, such as hot showers or washing the chest.
 Medicines are generally not used to dry up a milk supply.
 Engorgement will ease within a few days.